YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

       4.0.0

    :Changes:

+       During a big code refactoring, all calls to legacy TYPO3 classes where removed to make YAG compatible with TYPO3 7.0.
+Change the YAG icon to fit into the TYPO3 7.0 style.

        [FEATURE] Images, Albums and Galleries can now be categorized

        [FEATURE] A scheduler task was introduced to warm up the resolution file cache.